SAP-samples/teched2022-DT261/exercises/ex1/README.md

       ![](images/37.png)

+   > **Note**
-   > **Note:** These credentials will be needed in the next exercise in order to configure the integration from SAP S/4HANA to DI.
+   > These credentials will be needed in the next exercise in order to configure the integration from SAP S/4HANA to DI.

 ## Configure content of DI .
 [//]: # (TODO)